 Electives in the program are available to guide students in their career interests such as early childhood, applied behavior analysis or elementary school.
-Students interested in teaching elementary school students are encouraged to enroll in the child development education preparation track as described below.
+Students interested in working in early childhood education environments are encouraged to enroll in the early childhood education minor or children's early supports and services minor.